How to start a scrap metal business from the ground up

 Your starting lineup

 You will likely need two key roles to start.
-A Yard Hand sorts and moves metal, earning around $15-$20 per hour.
-A Scale Operator weighs materials and handles payments, typically making $16-$22 per hour.
-For drivers, expect to pay $20-$28 per hour.
+A Yard Hand sorts and moves metal, earning around $15 to $20 per hour.
+A Scale Operator weighs materials and handles payments, typically making $16 to $22 per hour.
+For drivers, expect to pay $20 to $28 per hour.

-A frequent mistake is to neglect training.
+Do not neglect training.
 Ensure your team, especially the Scale Operator, can accurately identify different metals.
 Misidentifying a load of aluminum as stainless steel can cost you hundreds of dollars on a single transaction.
-Also, require OSHA-approved forklift certification for any employee who operates machinery.
+Also, require OSHA-approved forklift certification for any employee who operates machinery, as the powered industrial truck standard, 29 CFR 1910.178(l), requires formal instruction, practical training, and a performance evaluation.

 Day-to-day management